Looking for a super-smart, loving dog? You need a Border Collie.

-Border Collies are herding dogs that always need a job!
+Border Collie dogs are herding canines that always need a job!
 These super-intelligent dogs have an extraordinary amount of energy and endurance to last them all day out in the fields.
 Their high energy level means these dogs are best suited for active homes where they get plenty of exercise and mental stimulation every day.

 Border Collies can have long hair or short coats in all kinds of color combinations, including black, red, gold, merle, brindle, blue, white, sable, and gold.
 They are iconically black with white markings on the ears and chest made most famous from the Border Collie characters Fly and Rex in the movie "Babe."

 Border Collies come from the sheepdog breed that has natural tendencies to protect herds rather than hunt them.
 A testament to their long history of helping people with their livestock, similar to Australian Shepherds.